psu-sleic/policies/sops/sleic-3T-sops-revised.md

 - Completion of the SLEIC 3T MRI Safety Screening Form (see Appendix B).

-	All persons must complete, prior to **entering the scanner room** (Zone IV) for the first time, an accurate and up-to-date screening form. **Research participants or others being scanned, must complete a screening form prior to each scan.**
+	All persons must complete, **prior to entering the scanner room** (Zone IV) for the first time, an accurate and up-to-date screening form. **Research participants or others being scanned must complete a screening form prior to each scan** unless their prior scan was earlier the same day.

-	Investigators will fill out this form for themselves at their safety training session and SLEIC will keep a copy for its records.
+	Investigators will fill out the screening form for themselves at their safety training session and SLEIC will keep a copy for its records.
 This form only needs to be completed once (not every time they enter the scanner room), unless the information changes.
-It is the investigator's responsibility to inform the MR Technologist if the information on this form has changed.
+It is the investigator's responsibility to inform the MR Technologist if the information on the screening form has changed.
 If so, the investigator should fill out a new form before entering the scanner room.
-If an investigator wants to be scanned as a pilot subject to test their paradigm, the investigator should fill out a new form before they are scanned.
-The investigator must also sign their IRB-approved consent form or the SLEIC risk statement (see Appendix B).
+If an investigator wants to be scanned as a pilot subject to test their paradigm, the investigator should fill out a new form before he or she is scanned.
+The investigator must also sign an IRB-approved consent form or the SLEIC risk statement (see Appendix B).

 - Removal of all metal items

-	Before entering the magnet room, everyone must remove all metallic objects from their person, pockets, and clothing, including hearing aids, dentures, partial plates, keys, beepers, cell phone, eyeglasses, hair pins, barrettes, jewelry, body piercing jewelry, watch, safety pins, paperclips, money clip, credit cards, bank cards, magnetic strip cards, coins, pens, pocket knife, nail clippers, and tools.
+	Before entering the magnet room, everyone must remove all metallic objects from their person, pockets, and in some cases, clothing.
+This includes hearing aids, dentures, partial plates, keys, beepers, cell phone, eyeglasses, hair pins, barrettes, jewelry, body piercing jewelry, watch, safety pins, paperclips, money clip, credit cards, bank cards, magnetic strip cards, coins, pens, pocket knife, nail clippers, and tools.

-	If the MR Technologist determines that clothing with metal fasteners  metallic threads poses a potential risk, he or she may ask that these be removed, as well.
+	If the MR Technologist determines that clothing with metal fasteners or metallic threads poses a potential risk, he or she may ask that these clothing items be removed, as well.
 SLEIC provides scrubs for individuals to wear if their clothing poses a potential risk.

 	Lockers are provided in 7 Chandlee for securely storing belongings, including all metal items.
 Investigators and the MR Technologist will ensure any potentially hazardous metal items are stored in the lockers before the participant enters the magnet room.